GeoffPidcock/auto-ml-challenge-18/README.md

 # auto-ml-challenge-18
-Repo containing materials to support the Sydney AutoML challenge
+Repo containing materials to support the Sydney Community AutoML challenge Code is written in Python 3